Naseem Hamed: Early life

 Hamed was born in Sheffield, Yorkshire, England to Yemeni parents, in 1974.
+He grew up with eight siblings.
 A protege of Brendan Ingle's Wincobank gym, his talent and flashy southpaw style marked him out from an early age.

 Professional career

 Early years

 Hamed started boxing professionally at flyweight in 1992.
 He soon began rising through the ranks as he knocked out a series of opponents in the opening rounds.
 At age 20, he won the European bantamweight title, comprehensively beating the beleaguered Vincenzo Belcastro over twelve rounds.
 After one defence he won the WBC International super bantamweight title in 1994, overwhelming Freddy Cruz in Sheffield, whom he severely punished and stopped in six rounds.
 Hamed's popularity grew, his unorthodox style winning a large fan base and his boxing antics generating a large group of detractors.
 After signing for Frank Warren, Hamed, employing more spectacular entrances, knocked out better opposition in Enrique Angeles and Juan Polo Pérez, both within two rounds.